 The CSC welcomes the opportunity to comment on the RT’s draft report.
 We would like at the outset to thank the RT for the open and collaborative manner in which they have developed their report and for allowing the CSC the opportunity to directly provide input.

-Overall, the CSC believes that the report is both thorough and first-rate and fully support its recommendations In particular, the CSC strongly agrees with the recommendation in 4.3.2 that ‘the mission and scope of the responsibilities of the CSC should not be expanded’.
+Overall, the CSC believes that the report is both thorough and first-rate and fully support its recommendations.
+In particular, the CSC strongly agrees with the recommendation in 4.3.2 that ‘the mission and scope of the responsibilities of the CSC should not be expanded’.
 We believe that the CSC has had a very productive and effective first 18 months and that this is in large part due to the focus required by the existing narrow mandate.

 In Paragraph 4.3.11 the RT indicates that it “believes that the provision for a regular review of the RAPs (Remedial Action Procedures) should be included in the Charter”.
 The RAPs contain language specific to the question of their periodic review, specifically that “The Remedial Action Procedures should be reviewed twelve (12) months after the first initiation of the procedures and every twelve (12) months after a subsequent invocation of the Procedures, with a review occurring no more frequently than once in a twelve (12) month period.”
 We would note that the proposed revised charter that has been submitted as part of the RT’s report contains no wording with respect to the review of the RAPs.
 We confirm that is correct, because the RAPs address the regular review and therefore it is included by reference.